 Students who are granted an Incomplete will receive a grade of "I" followed by a "/" and the grade earned thus far in the course (e.g., "I/D").
-Students must submit all missing course requirements to the instructor within two (2) weeks after the end of the module/term.
-Students officially enrolled in an externship may petition for up to five (5) weeks to complete the externship with the permission of the Education Department.
+Students must submit all missing course requirements to the instructor within two (2) weeks after the end of the module.
+Students officially enrolled in an externship may petition for additional time to complete the externship with the permission of the Education Department.
+Extensions for externship courses are equal to one length of the term, and expire at the end of the term (e.g. Externship courses registered in a five (5) week academic term, a student will have an additional 5 weeks to complete missing requirements) - each additional extension, no more than two (2), must be requested separately.
 If the missing requirements are not completed, the student will be issued the grade indicated on the Incomplete Petition.
 Regardless of whether the course work is completed, the Incomplete will be changed to a letter grade.
-At the time the Incomplete grade is changed to a letter grade, SAP will be reviewed to ensure the student is meeting the prescribed qualitative and quantitative measurement.
 If a student would challenge an academic grade, the student would need to review the "Change of Grade" section of the catalog.
-Students enrolled in SS101 Student Success Strategies, SS102 Professional Development Strategies may not petition for an "I" grade.
+Students enrolled in SS101 Student Success Strategies, SS102 Professional Success Strategies, or SS103 Digital Communications Strategies may not petition for an "I" grade.
 Students in these courses will receive a grade at the end of the course.
+The incomplete grade will not affect a student's quantitative or qualitative progression until the grade change has been processed and the student has a letter grade for the course.
+Once a Grade Change form has been processed, Satisfactory Academic Progress (SAP) will be run to check the students quantitative and qualitative progress if student was to be evaluated at the terms end date.